microsoft/WindowsAppSDK-Samples/Samples/SelfContainedDeployment/README.md

 * See [System requirements for Windows app development](https://docs.microsoft.com/windows/apps/windows-app-sdk/system-requirements).
 * Make sure that your development environment is set up correctly&mdash;see [Install tools for developing apps for Windows 10 and Windows 11](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment).
-    * For the unpackaged sample apps, make sure to also install the prerequisites for [deploying unpackaged apps](https://docs.microsoft.com/windows/apps/windows-app-sdk/deploy-unpackaged-apps).

 ## Building and running any of the samples